 Grasslands are a critically endangered global ecosystem: in the U.S. alone, is estimated that as little as 1 percent of the original grassland extent remained by the start of the 21st century (Samson and Knopf [1994]).
 Those grassland fragments provide myriad ecosystem services, including habitat for rare and federally endangered grassland species, forage production, nutrient and waste cycling, and carbon storage.
 When a grassland fragment is afforested, the loss of its ecosystem services can be sudden (i.e., nonlinear) and persistent (i.e., hysteretic) (Twidwell et al. [2013], Birge et al. [2016a]).
 The juniper (Juniperus spp.) invasion of U.S. Great Plains grasslands exemplifies this phenomenon.
 Junipers are woody plants native to the U.S. Great Plains but historically relegated to stream corridors and rocky outcroppings.
 Their expansion into grasslands is attributed to the suppression of grassland wildfires and the spread of propagules from planted tree stands (e.g., windbreaks) (Elberg Nielsen et al. [2014], Twidwell et al. [2016], Donovan et al. [2018]).

 Reintroducing fire (e.g., controlled burns) and the use of mechanical removal can reverse afforestation during early juniper invasions (Twidwell et al. [2016], Fogarty et al. [2022]).
 At some threshold, however, invading junipers create a closed canopy forest vulnerable to uncontrolled wildfire and disproportionally more expensive to remove by mechanical means.
-Even when mechanical removal is successful, it can occur too late in the invasion process to restore grassland cover, i.e., the underlying self reinforcing grassland ecosystem feedbacks are lost (Angeler et al. [2015]).
-When a mature juniper forest does burn, it often leaves behind standing remnant tree skeletons that inter- fere with the light penetration, animal movement dynamics, and hydrology.
+Even when mechanical removal is successful, it can occur too late in the invasion process to restore grassland cover, i.e., the underlying self-reinforcing grassland ecosystem feedbacks are lost (Angeler et al. [2015]).
+When a mature juniper forest does burn, it often leaves behind standing remnant tree skeletons that interfere with light penetration, animal movement dynamics, and hydrology.
 Closed canopy juniper fires may also become hot enough to kill dormant grassland seeds in the soil.
 The threshold between reversibility and hysteresis in a grassland to juniper forest transition is dynamic and difficult to predict for any specific case (Twidwell et al. [2016]).

-In addition to habitat loss, juniper afforestation of grasslands modifies nutrient cycling (e.g., nitrogen removal, (Reisinger et al. [2013]) and ecosystem carbon storage.
+In addition to habitat loss, juniper afforestation of grasslands modifies nutrient cycling (e.g., nitrogen removal, Reisinger et al. [2013]) and ecosystem carbon storage.
 Global grassland soils store an estimated average 331 Mg C ha−1 (Schlesinger [1977], Conant [2011]) while forested soils store an estimated average 96 Mg C ha−1 (Lal [2005]).
 This could be attributed to grassland plants allocating a larger share of their annual production to the soil through root turnover and exudation (i.e., leaky roots; Kuzyakov and Domanski [2000]) and indirectly via the soil surface as dead plant tissue (Chapin [1980], Vitousek [2004], McKinley et al. [2007]).
 Junipers, by contrast, store much of their carbon in perennial aboveground biomass (Norris et al. [2007], McKinley et al. [2007], Mckinley et al. [2011], Busch and Presley [2014], Mellor et al. [2013]).
 In a fifty year old juniper stand in the U.S. Great Plains Flint Hills, aboveground carbon (C) was reported to contain roughly 64,090 kg C ha−1 with 52 percent of that total ecosystem carbon stored belowground (i.e., in the soil) (Norris et al. [2001a,b], McKinley et al. [2007]).
 By contrast, an adjacent native grassland held an estimated 1660 kg aboveground C ha−1 at peak growing season, but had 96 percent of that total C stored belowground (Knapp et al. [1998]).